mckunkel/clas12docs/OfflineSoftware/source/development/introduction.rst

     </project>

 The top section describes users project name and version.
-The dependecy section adds coat-libs as a dependency to the project, and repositories section provides a link to CLAS12 maven repository.
+The dependency section adds coat-libs as a dependency to the project, and repositories section provides a link to CLAS12 maven repository.
 With this modified POM file the full functionality of coat libraries is now available.